joshtynjala/actionscript-3.0-developers-guide/display/display-programming/loading-display-content-dynamically.md

   visual assets and no ActionScript code.

-  The following example shows the code to use to load a SWF from the application package into the main SWF’s application domain:
+  The following example shows the code to use to load a SWF from the application package into the main SWF's application domain:

       var loader:Loader = new Loader();
       var url:URLRequest = new URLRequest("swfs/SecondarySwf.swf");